ryanpmccaffrey/ryanpmccaffrey.github.io/_posts/2017-03-01-Data-Scientist-Salaries.md

 We will collect salary information on data science jobs across the following 14 major US cities: *New York, Chicago, San Francisco, Austin, Atlanta, Boston, Washington, Seattle, Philadelphia, Los Angeles, Denver, San Diego, San Jose and Dallas.*  We would also like to understand which factors most directly impact salaries (e.g., location, summary keywords, etc.).

-This project will be focused around the following sections:
+This project will be focused around the following sections and is intended for a technical audience:

 - Webscraping